The SeTT ontology

 has super-classes

-Intrinsic Attributes c
+Intrinsic Attribute c

 Segmentation Methodc back to ToC or Class ToC